ordinals/ord/docs/src/inscriptions/provenance.md

 A collection can be closed by burning the collection's parent inscription, which guarantees that no more items in the collection can be issued.

-An inscription may have multiple parents.
-All parents must be spent in inputs in the child's inscribe transaction, and each parent's ID must be included in a separate `3` tag.